worldviewer/ionic-social-network/README.md

 > electrically heated by the flow of charged particles coming from the Sun and
 > other cosmic phenomena.
 Conventional theory models this flow of charged
 > particles fundamentally as a fluid, but these models have been in dispute
-> since their inception, and the alternative hypothesis likens these moving
+> since their inception.
+One alternative hypothesis likens these moving
 > charges to an electric current.
 Advocates point to the fact that the solar
 > wind is oftentimes guided by planetary magnetic fields into the poles, and
 > the presence of hot spots at these poles for a number of planets within our
-> solar system.
+> solar system is suggestive of the idea that this flow of charged particles
+> can heat up the planets it is guided into.
 >
 > Status: Electric joule heating is not widely known, and much of the data
 > necessary to judge the idea has yet to be taken.
 No known experiments or
 > observational satellites are currently planned to test it.
 The concept is
 > not taught to climatologists today, and it appears in no climate textbooks.
+> Electric joule heating is a natural implication of the Electric Universe
+> paradigm.
 >
 > Resident Experts: @chrisreeve, @jimjohnson, @cultureclash, @masterdebator
 > [clickable links to profile pages]